aimad1234/tweets_analysis-NLP/README.md

-## Streaming, real time processing and analyse feedback tweets  about corona virus, and vaccins.
+## Streaming, real time processing and analyse feedback tweets of corona virus, and vaccins.

-## using kafka and elasticsearchw with kibana
+## using kafka and elasticsearchw with kibana and of course with python.

 ### get tweets
 1. positive